 To summarize, the minimal action \eqref{eq:ActionCaseI} can be used to study the onset of spontaneous scalarization triggered by a nonminimal coupling to gravity.
 It contains all possible terms that contribute to the associated tachyonic instability at the linearized level, so it could be used to study the threshold and onset of this instability in full generality.
-As discussed earlier, as the instability progresses, it is expected to be quenched nonlinearly, and the endpoint will be a scalarized configuration.
-The terms in Eq.~\eqref{eq:ActionCaseI} can contribute nonlinearly as well, but one could add a plethora of other nonlinear interactions, ranging from scalar self-interactions, e.g.,~$\varphi^4$, to nonminimal coupling terms that do not contribute to linear perturbations around curved spacetime with constant scalar, e.g.,~$\varphi^4 \, \mathscr{G} $.
-That is, one can start from Eq.~\eqref{eq:ActionCaseI}, or even a subset of terms therein, and construct different scalarization models.
-Models that differ only by terms that are not in Eq.~\eqref{eq:ActionCaseI} will have the same behavior in what regards the onset of scalarization, and hence the configurations that one expects to \emph{not} scalarize, but they can differ in the properties of scalarized solutions \cite{Andreou:2019ikc,Silva:2018qhn,Macedo:2019sem,Minamitsuji:2019iwp}.
+As previously discussed, as the instability progresses it is expected to be quenched nonlinearly, and the end point will be a scalarized configuration.
+The terms in Eq.~\eqref{eq:ActionCaseI} can contribute nonlinearly as well, but one could add a plethora of other nonlinear interactions, ranging from scalar self-interactions, for example, $\varphi^4$, to nonminimal coupling terms that do not contribute to linear perturbations around curved spacetime with constant scalar, for instane, $\varphi^4 \, \mathscr{G} $.
+That is, one can start with Eq.~\eqref{eq:ActionCaseI}, or even a subset of terms therein, and construct different scalarization models.
+Models that differ only by terms that are not in Eq.~\eqref{eq:ActionCaseI} will have the same behavior regard to the onset of scalarization, and hence the configurations that one expects to not scalarize, but they can differ in the properties of scalarized solutions \cite{Andreou:2019ikc,Silva:2018qhn,Macedo:2019sem,Minamitsuji:2019iwp}.
 This is further discussed alogn with specific examples in Secs.~\ref{sec:bh_scalarization_sgb} and \ref{sec:bhs_stability_nr}.

-Before proceeding on to discuss more specific known models, let us return to the issue of the coupling to matter.
-We have so far assumed that matter couples minimally to the metric only.
+Before proceeding to discuss more specific known models, we return to the issue of the coupling to matter.
+We have thus far assumed that matter couples minimally to the metric only.
 This assumption is sufficient to ensure that the theory is compatible with the \WEP~\cite{Will:2018bme}.
 To satisfy the \WEP it is sufficient to have matter couple minimally to some metric, but this does not need to be the same metric (or choice of other fields) for which the theory has second-order field equations.
 However, it is known that a disformal transformation~\cite{Bekenstein:1992pj} of the form